Social Media Supports ISIS, SoCal Terror Attack Victims Say

 The lawsuit says the services’ material support allows the Islamic State’s message to flow unfettered across the internet, hastened its rise and inspired terror attacks – including Tashfeen Malik and Syed Rizwan Farook’s Dec.
 2, 2015, attack at the Inland Regional Center in San Bernardino which left 14 people dead and 22 others wounded.

-Family members of victims Sierra Clayborn, Tin Nguyen and Nicholas Thalasinos claim Twitter, Google’s YouTube and Facebook have profited from the terrorist group’s postings through targeted advertising.
+Family members of victims Sierra Clayborn, Tin Nguyen and Nicholas Thalasinos claim Twitter, Google’s YouTube and Facebook have profited from the terror group’s postings through targeted advertising.

 “Defendants share revenue with ISIS for its content and profit from ISIS postings through advertising revenue,” the 64-page lawsuit states.